Plant-for-the-Planet: Development

+Jakob Blasel announced in an interview with Der Spiegel in April 2019 that the financial management of the German branch of the "Fridays for Future" movement (FFFD) is handled by the Plant-for-the-Planet Foundation, which takes care of account management and financial transactions for FFFD.
+FFFD does not want to set up huge bureaucratic structures.
+As a result of negative media coverage in December 2020, FFFD removed the name of the organisation from its website and replaced it with "a well-known NGO" that manages the funds.
+When it took over the temporary trust account service in 2019, Plant-for-the-Planet had already advised FFFD to set up its own non-profit organisation.
+Plant-for-the-Planet asked FFFD to close the trust account in 2020.

 Structure

 The organisation's membership is mostly young people, consisting of "members" and "ambassadors"."
 A member can become an ambassador by attending the Academy, which is a one day conference.
 As of 2016, members and ambassadors vote online to elect a Global Board, which consists of 14 children (8–14 years old) and 14 youths (15–21 years old).
 In a second round of voting, two of them are chosen as Global President and Vice-Global President.
 In addition to the young people, one adult also serves on the board, in a position called the "Planet-for-the-Planet Secretariat".
 The goal of the Global Board is to give the organisation a focus and make organisation-wide decisions.

+Campaigns and actions

+In spring 2021, Plant-for-the-Planet launched a Nationwide print campaign in Germany featuring prominent faces from the TV industry, including Willi Weitzel, Inka Schneider, and Hannes Jaenicke.